-Well maybe on some cases it might be true but the whole concept still seems so far fetch for most Indonesians.
+Well maybe in some cases it might be true but the whole concept still seems so far fetched for most Indonesians.

-I get a little frustrated reading some emails about exes contacting their ex-spouses.
-Most of the advices these women got were “He’s trying to win you back.”
+I get frustrated reading some emails about exes contacting their ex-spouses.
+Most of the advice these women got was “He’s trying to win you back.”
 Or “He’s just lonely.
 Ignore him.”

 Personally, I’m approaching and treating co-parenting as a business venture with Mr. X. We may not be friends – yet but we’re in this together for the boy.
 He and I managed to maintain civil communications in front of our son and behind him.
 We communicate about school, etc. Talking bad about the ex is also a big no-no in front of Lil’ A and I banned my family from playing detective whenever he got home from spending a weekend with Daddy.
 It would be unfair to put your child as a spy.

-Keeping the emotions in checked is key.
-There will be times where the ex says things that make your blood pressure hit the roof and you just want to yell at them.
+Keeping the emotions in check is key.
+There will be times where the ex-says things that make your blood pressure hit the roof and you just want to yell at them.
 It is normal.
 Take a deep breath and walk away from the situation until you can cool off.
 It takes maturities from both parties to make co-parenting works.